AaronKutch/specialized-div-rem/README.md

 # Specialized Division and Remainder Algorithms

 This crate is not intended for direct use, but for use in parts of compilers (such as `compiler-builtins`), so that all division code can benefit.
+However, this crate might find use for cases where control over inlining is needed (e.g. see the `u128_div_asymmetric` function which uses inlining to remove instructions only needed for calculating the remainder).

 This crate provides the algorithms, tests, and benchmarks for four different division functions: